Alex Call Player Props: Nationals vs. Diamondbacks

-Alex Call -- with a slugging percentage of .475 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on May 5 at 9:40 PM ET.
+The Washington Nationals, including Alex Call and his .410 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Cubs.
+In his previous game he had a hitless performance (0-for-2) against the Diamondbacks.

 Alex Call Game Info & Props vs. the Diamondbacks